 But is Dark Chocolate Hummus really hummus?

-Technically no, since it doesn't contain ingredients like garlic, lemon, or olive oil.
+Technically no, since it doesn't contain ingredients like garlic, lemon, or olive oil like you find in hummus made with sesame seeds or tahini.

 And making it at home in a food processor is much more cost effective than buying it already prepared from the supermarket.
 Plus it's refined sugar-free, and you can control the level of sweetness.